AceWT/CShield-Simulation-Game/README.md

 whose integration with system maintain and keep 'hardware' systems safe using its various protocols.
 Think of it as "The Computer" from Star Trek.

+## Do you want to contribute?

+Create your branch.

+What needs to be done?
+* Backstory (sky is the limit)
+* MAINFRAME UI design
+* S.A.I.N.T. scripting
+* Plan to integrate individual player with multiplayer env.